By Santorini Dave • Updated: September 12, 2018

-- Buy a Boston City Pass – discounted rates for top attractions, including family favorites like the New England Aquarium, the Museum of Fine Arts, the Skywalk Observatory, and the Museum of Science.
-Passes are valid for nine days.
+- Buy a Go Boston Card – discounted rates for top attractions, including family favorites like the New England Aquarium, the Museum of Fine Arts, the Skywalk Observatory, the Museum of Science, Fenway Park Tour, USS Constitution Cruise, and the Freedom Trail Walking Tour.
+Passes are valid for 3, 5, or 7 days.

 - Best Boston Restaurants for Kids: Granary Tavern (Downtown) • Boston Chowda Co.
 (Quincy Market) • Regina Pizza (North End) • Summer Shack (Back Bay) • Mr. Bartley’s Gourmet Burgers (Cambridge) • Full Moon (Cambridge, there’s a play area) • Redbones (Davis Square) • Cask’n Flagon (near Fenway Park) • Redd’s in Rozzie (Roslindale)